GabeScott/standard-works-vault/General Conference/1987 October - Overcoming Challenges along Life’s Way.md

 There are other words, too, from that great hymn:

-And should we die before our journey’s through,
+>And should we die before our journey’s through,

-Happy day!
+>Happy day!
 All is well!
+>

 Sometime to each of us will come questions of life and death, purpose and our own inevitable parting.
 All of us have had losses or will have.
-Perhaps it is for this that we are taught “to mourn with those that mourn” (Mosiah 18:9) and to “weep for the loss of them that die” (D&C 42:45).
+Perhaps it is for this that we are taught “to mourn with those that mourn” ([[Mosiah 18.9|Mosiah 18:9]]) and to “weep for the loss of them that die” ([[D&C 42.45|D&C 42:45]]).

 David Macbeth Moir once penned these words:

-We miss thy small step on the stair;
+>We miss thy small step on the stair;

-We miss thee at thine evening prayer;
+>We miss thee at thine evening prayer;

-All day we miss thee, everywhere
+>All day we miss thee, everywhere

-(in Richard Evans’ Quote Book, sel.
-Richard L. Evans, Salt Lake City: Publishers Press, 1971, p.
-113).
+>

 The death of a child is especially poignant, or that of a young person, or of a needed father or mother.
 We do miss those who die.
 No matter how many friends or family members one has, the loss of one beloved person is difficult.

 One great difference for us is our added knowledge that death is not permanent, that families can be forever.
 The understanding we have of the reality of the Resurrection makes the waiting endurable and purposeful.
-Indeed, “sweet is the peace the gospel brings” (Hymns, 1985, no. 14).
+Indeed, “sweet is the peace the gospel brings” (*Hymns,* 1985, no. 14).
 Here, too, the solace sisters bring to each other and to sorrowing families is part of the work of love assigned to women.

 Single women in the Church continue to be included daily in the prayers of Church leaders.
 Many single sisters are living rich, full lives.
 They have made happy homes for themselves, their families, and friends.
 They serve as auxiliary leaders and teachers.
 They serve missions.
 They attend the temple and do genealogy work.
 They give compassionate service.
 They make the world better for their being in it.